UKHomeOffice/pttg-rps-enquiry-form/apps/pttg-rps-enquiry-form/views/content/en/accessibility-statement.md

 ### Non-compliance with the accessibility regulations

-There is a problem with the “lang” attribute, so people using a screen reader may find that the information is not pronounced correctly.
+We fixed a problem with the “lang” attribute in October 2020, so people using a screen reader will now find that information is pronounced correctly.
+We also fixed a problem on the Confirm and Confirmation pages where the Heading element contained no text.
-We plan to fix this problem by September 2020.

-There is a problem on the "Confirm" and "Confirmation" pages.
-A heading element is present that contains no text.
+We are doing further testing to identify additional issues, at which point we will add them to the statement and begin a remediation plan.

 ### Disproportionate burden